bird icon for twitter bird icon for twitter

 "The rapture-shedding Soma-drops, effused in our assembly, have Flowed forth to glorify our prince."

-And the reports of the beneficial use of Soma in Vedic scripture read like the drug user reports of synthesized phenethylamines published in "Pihkal" in 1991:
+And the reports of the beneficial use of Soma 2 in Vedic scripture read like the drug user reports of synthesized phenethylamines published in "Pihkal" in 1991:

 "I acknowledged a rapture in the very act of breathing."

 In this post-prohibition world, however, we would recognize that mere quotations like that of Niebuhr's are frail spells, in and of themselves, insofar as they presuppose the attitude required for embracing them.
 They are descriptions of ideal states which provide no meaningful suggestions for obtaining them, other than the implicit adjuration to "Just do it!" ...or to pick oneself up by one's bootstraps, so to speak.
 But then the entire self-help genre is but an artefact of drug prohibition (as is the self-help aisle of the drug store).
 Our self-help authors attempt to teach us how to "think ourselves" into the mental states that can so palpably be facilitated for us with the informed use of psychoactive medicines.
 They never bother informing their readers that the mental states that they recommend in so many "words, words, words" are available to all of us more or less instantly through the wise use of such medicines.
-But then all Americans practice the same censorship.
+But then all Americans practice the same censorship3.
 This is why scientists write with seeming authority about psychological states today, failing to even mention by way of disclaimer that drug law has outlawed almost all substances that could favorably influence such states.
 America's unprecedented drug laws are taken as a baseline for academic study.

 In recommending such a post-prohibition world, I must keep reminding myself that all of my readers will have been indoctrinated from childhood in the drug-demonizing ideology of the Drug War - chiefly thanks to the strategy of censorship which has kept almost all positive uses of drugs out of modern media.
-I need therefore to remind them of a simple fact: namely, that no one has ever had the freedom, resources, and desire to study all psychoactive medicines in the world (synthesized and "natural") with regard to how they could be used in common-sense protocols to help folks achieve specific goals: from ending depression to achieving a greater appreciation of mother nature.
+I need therefore to remind them of a simple fact: namely, that no one has ever had the freedom, resources, and desire to study all psychoactive medicines in the world (synthesized and "natural") with regard to how they could be used in common-sense protocols to help folks achieve specific goals: from ending depression to achieving a greater appreciation of Mother Nature.

 In the utopia of which I write, we would do just that.
 We would not just re-legalize the many substances which we outlawed for racist reasons in the 20th century; we would seek for the first time to search the entire world for drug protocols that can help us to live peaceably with ourselves and with others.
-Nor would we limit our study to today's "usual suspects," like MDMA and psilocybin, but we would investigate the informed use of all known psychoactive medicines, including potential combinations thereof.
+Nor would we limit our study to today's "usual suspects," like MDMA 4 and psilocybin, but we would investigate the informed use of all known psychoactive medicines, including potential combinations thereof.

 But there is an important caveat to this approach.
 This search for useful drugs would not be undertaken by materialists.
 For in the world of which I write, we would recognize the fact that it was always a category error to dub materialist scientists as the experts when it comes to mind and mood medicine in the first place.
 This is because materialist scientists are behaviorists when it comes to psychology, which means in turn that they are dogmatically blind to all obvious benefits of drug use, whether those benefits are suggested by anecdote, history or just psychological common sense.
 Materialists as such are on a metaphysical quest to find drugs that "really" work - in a way that flatters their materialist conception of the world, that is.
 This means that they are out of touch with common-sense psychology concerning the power of anticipation, of elation, of transcendence, etc., to improve lives.
 Putting such passion-scorning materialists in charge of drug research is like having Dr. Spock of Star Trek lead a study designed to demonstrate the benefits of hugging: he is not qualified because he just doesn't get it!
 To him, hugging is "Highly illogical, Captain."
 Just so, the materialist "just doesn't get it" when it comes to drug use: the proof of their doctrinaire ignorance on the topic is clear by their ongoing failure to approve of the use of drugs that have inspired entire religions!